 Services Provided by the Center for Advanced Learning (CAL) Program

-Extensive tutoring is arranged with regard for each student's class schedule.
-Every student receives at least four hours a week of individualized assistance.
+Every student receives at least four hours of scheduled individualized tutoring sessions on a weekly basis.
+Students can also avail themselves to tutors’ open hour tutorial sessions in order to receive additional assistance.
 CAL tutors have a minimum of a Bachelor's degree in their area of specialty.
 Peer tutors are not utilized.

 Assistance in Obtaining Study Aids

-Students are provided with study aids such as textbooks in CD format, carbonless copy paper, tape recorders, and volunteer note-takers.
+When documented disability warrants, students are provided with additional study aids such as carbonless copy paper, SmartPen audio recording device, or volunteer note-takers.

-Computers are available at work stations and in the testing room.
-To address problems with reading comprehension and written composition, students are assisted in the use of software, e.g., WYNN Software for reading and Dragon Naturally Speaking for composition.
+CAL students have unlimited access to computers within the CAL Program.
+To address problems with reading comprehension and written composition, students can avail themselves to assistive technology such as WYNN Software for reading and Dragon Naturally Speaking for composition.